zamlz/mdutils/README.md

 A Rust CLI tool for markdown processing with multiple subcommands.
 This is heavily based on some of the useful features I used when I used to use GNU/Emacs and Org-mode.
 Spreadsheet and literate programming were really cool features but were limited to GNU/Emacs.
-Emacs is realy awesome, but if I needed to edit markdown files, I wanted to be able to do some of the same things.
+Emacs is really awesome, but if I needed to edit markdown files, I wanted to be able to do some of the same things.
 And even more so, I wanted to do so in any text editor!
 Editors like VIM, NeoVIM, Kakoune, Helix, etc. allow you